Hatsune Miku: Project DIVA Dreamy Theater

 Used in DIVA Room on PSP.

 Used for the credits on PSP.
 However this seems kind of odd being in the files at all, since it's unused and takes up a lot of data due to the credits being 10 minutes long.
-The file name is also odd having "stuff" in the name.
+The file name is also misspelt as "stuff" instead of staff.

 Used during PSP's title screen.
 In this game the title screen just plays a sound when the logo appears.

 Sakura Rain - standard edit -

 In sound/aix, Sakura Rain's music file still exists, but it's completely empty.

 In the ranking directory is a JPEG image that says "Now Printing".
 A similar graphic with the text was used in the Arcade game for printing a certificate.
 Ranking was also an addition in the Arcade game to view rankings online, so it may have been planned at some point.